Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 Using PUCO's Apples to Apples Tool

-Apples to Apples shows every certified supplier offer in Ohio.
-It's free and run by PUCO.
+Apples to Apples lists every certified supplier offer in Ohio.
+Free.
+Run by PUCO.

-One caveat: Apples to Apples updates monthly.
-Some offers you see might already be gone.
+Two caveats.
+Apples to Apples updates monthly—hot deals might be gone by the time you click.
 And the site doesn't calculate your actual savings.
-You'll need your current SSO rate from your bill to figure that out yourself.
-For faster comparisons, ElectricRates.org pulls real-time rates and does the math for you.
+You'll need your current SSO rate from your bill to do that math yourself.

 How to Switch Electric Suppliers in Ohio

-Grab your electricity bill.
+Grab your bill.
 Find your account number and current rate.
-Then compare offers on Apples to Apples or ElectricRates.org.
-When you find a rate you like, enroll online or by phone.
-You need your account number, service address, and a form of ID.
+Compare offers on Apples to Apples or ElectricRates.org.
+Pick a plan.
+Enroll online or by phone.

-After you enroll, your new supplier tells your utility.
-You don't have to call anyone else.
+Your new supplier notifies your utility.
+You don't call anyone.
 The switch takes one to two billing cycles.
-Your lights stay on the whole time.
+Lights stay on the whole time.
 No one comes to your house.
-Nothing changes except that line on your bill showing a lower rate from a different company.
+Nothing changes except that number on your bill—the one that's now lower.

 How to Switch in Ohio